h y b r i d - b a n k n o t e s

 Obverse - The front of the note predominantly features the Longtail.
 The bust of QEll is located on the bottom left corner facing left.
 The Optiks on the front of the note is in oval shape.
 In addition to the security features as mentioned above, the $50 note is also printed with Iridescent band.

-Reverse - The back of the note depicts the St. Peter's Church.
-The St. Peter's Church is the oldest surviving Anglican church outside the British Isles.
+Reverse - The back of the note depicts St. Peter's Church.
+St. Peter's Church is the oldest surviving Anglican church outside the British Isles.
 The church is situated at St George's Town which is also the oldest surviving English settlement in the New World.
 Whilst the church was built in 1609 with wood and a thatched roof, since then it has been rebuilt more than once over the following century and the final structure being built with limestone wall and slate roof.
 Overall the predominant colour of this note is yellow.

 One Hundred Dollars P62